casperklein/homeassistant-addons/docker-api/README.md

 Expose Home Assistant OS Docker API via network

+## WARNING

+The usage of this addon is very unsecure and probably no good idea.
+Exposing the Docker API, is like giving everyone on the network root access to your Home Assistant OS.

+A more secure solution is to enable [SSH](https://developers.home-assistant.io/docs/operating-system/debugging/#ssh-access-to-the-host) and access the Docker API with something like:

+    docker -H ssh://root@homeassistant.local:22222 info

 ## Installation:

 1. Add [this](https://github.com/casperklein/homeassistant-addons) Home Assistant add-ons repository to your Home Assistant instance.